The Last Page

 There are a number of very good movies which tell the story as well.
 The 1977 Zeffirelli production, Jesus of Nazareth, was instrumental in my own understanding of Jesus.
 I have DVDs of it, and several shorter films, available for borrowing at the Teaching & Sharing Center of Grand Ledge.

 If you are not local, and cannot come by the Center, I have many items on my Christian Life Links page which can be helpful in learning more about Jesus.
-Feel free to email me with any questions as you try to sift through the information.
+Without the internet connected at our home anymore, it can be several months before I would see an email.
+So, feel free to call me with any questions as you try to sift through the information.